psaikido/hugle.uk/README.md

 Git - https://bitbucket.org/psaikido/hugle.uk/

 This now incorporates content from:
-- carrollonline.uk, personal stuff particularly 'hughku' poetry
+- carrollonline.uk, personal stuff particularly 'hughku' poetry.
+That domain is now used as a signpost page
-- hugle.co.uk, close-up magic business
+- hugle.co.uk, close-up magic business, now defunct.
+Domain repurposed for this site
-- mantrasphere.co.uk, an album
+- mantrasphere.co.uk, an album from 2010.
+The domain won't be renewed

+Content also includes
+- stuff about kites
+- an anthology of Suttas from the Pali Canon
+- pictures galleries
+- a portfolio of IT work
+- sundry gubbins
-Also included is stuff about kites, an anthology of Suttas from the Pali Canon, some pictures galleries, a portfolio of IT work,some sundry gubbins and a shop where folks can get my books and CDs.
+- a shop where folks can get my books and CDs